DocHatty/ImpressionistLLM/README.md

 # ImpressionismLLM/ImpressionistLLM

-**Your cursor is now an agent.
+**Your cursor is now THE agent.
 AI lives at your fingertip, invisible, everywhere, always on.**

 Select text in any app.
 Hit one key.
 The answer lands right where you are.